Designed by body shop owners for body shop owners!

-The Phoenix 1000 is designed to allow autonomous operation, semi-autonomous, or manual.
-The control of operation is maintained through the HMI and can be programmed in by the operator or called up as a previously defined recipe.
+US Autocure systems are designed to allow autonomous operation, semi-autonomous, or manual control.
+Operational control is maintained through the interface and can be programmed by the operator or recalled as a previously defined recipe.
 The user has manual control over surface temperature, panel angles, tracking speed, and optimum surface temperature.

 SPEED + ENERGY CONTROL